Comfort-Jolade/bikesharing/README.md

 The image below shows the number of bike trips for each type of user and gender for each day of the week.
 ![image](https://user-images.githubusercontent.com/104603037/183523103-a7b81070-194a-40d9-8c86-92de28d0c27f.png)
-We have more males riding bikes and spending 5 minutes on the average.
+We have more males riding bikes and spending 5 minutes.
 Over 140K bike riders spend an average of 5minutes

 The analysis below also confirms we have more Subscriber than customers.